Tai appears set for confirmation as top U.S. trade negotiator

 In marathon bargaining sessions, Tai helped design a creative approach to enforcing workers’ rights in Mexico, which involved the right to challenge the operations of individual Mexican factories.

-“Katherine understood clearly that enforcement could get Democrats on board,” said Rep. Richard E. Neal, the chairman of the House Ways and Means Committee, and Tai’s boss.
+“Katherine understood clearly that enforcement could get Democrats on board,” said Rep. Richard E. Neal (D-Mass.), the chairman of the House Ways and Means Committee, and Tai’s boss.

 At the end of those talks, Neal said he told her: “You should get a Nobel Prize in economics.”